VisionLearningGroup/taskcv-2017-public/classification/models/ADDA/README.md

 - The model is annotated with data preprocessing info, which is used in the `preprocessing` function in `adda/models/model.py`.
 - The main ADDA logic happens in `tools/train_adda.py`.
 - The adversarial discriminator model definition is in `adda/adversary.py`.

+## Evaluation

+The prediction outputs are written to the `predictions` folder.